MiyooCFW/miyooctl/README.md

 Inspect the `Makefile` and adjust to your setup (e.g. `PREFIX`).
 It is also possible to specify these on command line, e.g. `make PREFIX=arm-linux-gnueabi-`.

+Run `make`.

 ## FP/BP

 This is "front porch" and "back porch" setting for the LCD controller.
 The expected format is a single byte in hex format, so '00' to 'FF'.
 The upper four bits are FP value, the lower four bits are BP value.
 So, for example, `A9` will set FP to 10 and BP to 9.

 For example, in the screen "version 2", this is what page 263 of [ST7789V datasheet](http://www.lcdwiki.com/res/MSP1141/ST7789VW_datasheet.pdf) refers to.

+## older version

+You can build the original version with `make PROG=miyooctl SOURCES=main.c`.
+Note that the calling parameters and functionality is somewhat different.

 ## Credits